OlivierZal/com.melcloud/README.md

 - air-to-water heat pumps.

 ## Usage
+1. You need to have a Homey Pro.
-1. Install the app.
+2. Install the app from the [Homey App Store](https://homey.app/fr-fr/app/com.mecloud/MELCloud/).
-2. Add your devices to Homey.
+3. Pair your devices!